Frequently Asked Questions

 It is approved by the Environmental Protection Agency (EPA) as a Code of Practice under the provisions of the Hazardous Substances and New Organisms (HSNO) Act 1996.
 The Standard is also approved by the Agriculture Compounds and Veterinary Medicines Group at the NZ Food Safety Authority under section 28 of the ACVM Act 1997.

 Why hasn't NZS8409 been updated since 2004?
 When is it due to be updated?

-NZS8409, the Code of Practice for the Management of Agrichemicals is about to be reviewed (late 2017 to 2018).
+NZS8409, the Code of Practice for the Management of Agrichemicals is about to be reviewed (2018).
 The regulatory changes in 2017 have led to a need for a full review - technical updates will also be covered in the review.
 If you have any feedback or suggestions for changes to NZS8409 or you would like to be involved in its review, please contact us at firstname.lastname@example.org

 Where can I get a copy of NZS8409?

 or phone 0508 GROWSAFE to order a copy of NZS8409.

 I am a retailer selling agrichemicals.
 Do I need a GROWSAFE certificate?
 Or Certified Handler?